Sacked teacher Kim Shaw 'victimised', tribunal told

 "On this occasion the poor communication resulted in a dangerous situation in which I thought the boy was going to hit me.

-"You shouldn't have a pupil in school who is under the influence who has previously pulled a knife on other pupils."'No danger'
+"You shouldn't have a pupil in school who is under the influence who has previously pulled a knife on other pupils."

 While suspended Mrs Shaw says she made senior school management aware that the head of English at the school, Mrs Hollywell, had been taking pupils out of class to style her hair, and had encouraged a teaching and learning assistant to complete coursework on pupil's behalf.